Interview with Javier Pérez de Vargas: The Evolution and Future of Urban Planning in Marbella

 DM: Moving on to the present, what is the current situation of urban planning in Marbella?

 JPV: The current situation is promising.
 A new plan is in the process of being developed.
 In our office, we often say that although the annulment of the 2010 plan was unfortunate in the short term, it turned out to be good news in the long term, as it allows us to design a city model that looks toward the future.
 The new plan is being developed in accordance with the new Andalusian land law, known as "la lista."
-This law, which was passed in November 2021 and came into effect in December, divides the general plan into two documents: the General Municipal Development Plan (PEGOM) and the POU (Urban Planning Ordinance Plan).
-The PEGOM outlines the fundamental structures and differentiates between rural and urban land.
+This law, which was passed in November 2021 and came into effect in December, divides the general plan into two documents: the General Municipal Development Plan (PGOM) and the POU (Urban Planning Ordinance Plan).
+The PGOM outlines the fundamental structures and differentiates between rural and urban land.
 The second revision of the plan is currently in the public consultation period, set to conclude on August 23.
 The city council, according to the Town Planning Delegate, Eduardo Díaz, expects final approval of the plan by early 2025.

 DM: Let me leave the million-dollar question for the end.
 When do you think we could have a fully approved and operational plan in place?